 Our school delivers the National Curriculum objectives through hands on, practical lessons with ‘working scientifically’ at its core.
 Our pupils learn about plants, animals, habitats, adaptation, states of matter and forces and much more.
 We intend for all of our children to be able to use the correct vocabulary for each topic and to remember it long after the topic is over.
 These words are shared though our KCQVs.
 We plan for high-level vocabulary that is suitable yet challenging for our children.
 Children are given many opportunities to carry out practical observations and experiments, developing their curiosity and reasoning.
 Children will plan, carry out and evaluate experiments and observations throughout their time here and by the end of Year 2 we expect that they are able to do this independently with confidence.
 Children are exposed to high-quality models throughout Early years and Key stage 1 so they are able to make independent decisions as what, how and why they use resources; they will be able to discuss with their friends their reasoning for doing so.
 We help to build happy scientists who leave our school ready to take on their next challenge in Year 3 and beyond.
 Throughout pupils’ time at Wantage Primary Academy, we develop pupils’ curiosity, enjoyment, skills and a growing understanding of science knowledge, through an approach in which pupils raise questions and investigate the world in which they live.

+Our Science curriculum follows subject content outlined in the National Curriculum Programme of Study.
+Science lessons are structured using the progression document to lead planning. lessons are timetabled and taught weekly, allowing children to develop their knowledge and skills effectively whilst also maintaining knowledge from previous learning.
+At the beginning of each science lesson, previous knowledge and vocabulary is rehearsed through.
+This is also displayed on learning walls for the children to access at all times.
+Children record their learning in their science books from Year 1 upwards.
 Each topic begins with a knowledge web which is built upon in science lessons and reflected upon at the end of the topic.
 Teachers plan activities and resources with scientific enquiry at its core, enabling children to develop their skills and knowledge simultaneously.
 Teachers use many forms of formative assessment to monitor understanding and plan next steps for children which are personal to them.
 Science is taught discretely but will be linked to our Topic work where appropriate e.g. Our topic: Frozen planet linked the ideas of habitats, adaptation and survival.